loosolab/UROPA/docs/uropa-example.md

 Narrow peak and signal files based on ChIP-seq of GM12878 immortalized cell line:
 [H3K4ME1](https://www.encodeproject.org/experiments/ENCSR000AKF/)
 [POLR2A](https://www.encodeproject.org/experiments/ENCSR000EAD/)
-**Note**: peak ids are manually added to make it easier to compare different tables or to combind tables with images.
+**Note**: peak ids are manually added to make it easier to compare different tables or to combine tables with images.

 Still not sure how to use the config file?
 Please contact Maria Kondili(maria.kondili@mpi-bn.mpg.de)